 – Baruch Spinoza

-Bernhard Rust quote on indoctrination
+Bernhard Rust

 “The whole function of education is to create Nazis.”

-– Bernhard Rust, Minster of Education in Nazi Germany
+– Bernhard Rust, minster of education in Nazi Germany

-Adolf Hitler quote on indoctrination
+Adolf Hitler

 “He alone, who owns the youth, gains the future.”